I started

 The first image I came across was the one in the chapel, which gave me a warm welcome (smile).
 I love to think of Joseph as a foster parent because I've always had this strong desire to foster children and dogs.
 Currently I have a little girl who I support through World Vision and I feel like she's my little girl in Bangladesh.
 Saint Joseph gives us such a great testimony of fatherhood of taking a child and loving him unconditionally and perfectly.
 The first time I heard him referred to as the "foster dad" it made me so happy that God has a place in His lineage for all of us.

+I then spent sometime in his garden, with a sculpture that pays homage to his occupation, a carpenter.
+Again, even though Joseph came from royal lineage he was a humble, ordinary man.
+He wasn't rich when he took Jesus to the temple to be circumcised he offered a pair of pigeons because he couldn't afford a lamb.
 I found a few books on the library shelves, but all sounded like fairy tale bios.
 Until I came across one citing Saint Teresa of Avila's devotion to Saint Joseph.
 She encourages us to cultivate a deep devotion for Jesus' dad and to meditate on his virtuous life.
 Having one saint recommend another is the highest tip of advice, so throughout the weekend I continued to seek him.

 I went for a walk off the retreat grounds to a nearby parish and inside I saw him alone waiting for me.